 Add in alcohol and the potential for these resentments to spill out into confrontation becomes a very real prospect.

 The festivities is also a time for British families to blackmail their children into behaving themselves.
+This is among the most popular weird Christmas traditions in the UK!

 Also, when children are very young we tell them to be wary of strangers and then in the run-up to Christmas we say that if they behave themselves, then a strange man with a big white beard and a sack of presents will come into their home in the middle of the night and leave some gifts.